Spanish ship Salvador del Mundo (1787): History

-In 1797 Salvador del Mundo participated in the Battle of Cape St Vincent against the Royal Navy on 14 February under Brigadier Antonio Yepes.
-During the battle Salvador del Mundo was dismasted and badly damaged before being captured by the British, with losses of 41 killed, including Yepes, and 124 wounded.
+In 1797, Salvador del Mundo participated in the Battle of Cape St. Vincent against the Royal Navy on 14 February under Brigadier Antonio Yepes.
+During the battle, Salvador del Mundo was dismasted and badly damaged before being captured by the British, with losses of 41 killed, including Yepes, and 124 wounded.
 William Prowse took command of the prize ship.
 Three other Spanish ships were captured during the battle.

 Salvador de Mundo was taken into the Royal Navy under her own name and subsequently served throughout the remainder of the French Revolutionary Wars and the ensuing Napoleonic Wars on harbour duties.
+A court martial was held aboard her on 1 September 1804 to try an Irish sailor accused of "distributing seditious songs" among the crew.
+The sailor was convicted and sentenced to 500 lashes and a two-year term in Marshalsea prison.

-At the conclusion of the wars, when she was decommissioned and broken up.
+At the conclusion of the wars, Salvador del Mundo was decommissioned and broken up.